 All bags may be subject to search

-at all entrances to the commencement exercises.
-No large items, such as banners
+at all entrances to the commencement and overflow venues.
+No large items, such

-or posters, or amplification equipment, such as bullhorns or megaphones, or
+as banners or posters, or amplification equipment, such as bullhorns or megaphones,

 the event the William P. Hytche Athletic Center reaches capacity, and/or the